techcentaur/Logic703/README.md

 # Logic703
 This repository is in correspondence with the assignments of course COL703 (Logic for Computer Science) taught by Prof Sajeeva Prasad during fall of 2019.

+###
+Ah-oye!
+Fellow student.
+According to the principle: "Why do it yourself when someone have done it before?"
+Feel free to understand and reuse the code.
+For legal reasons I advise students to do it on their own.

 ### Assignments: